ilikediepio/My-diep-custom-server/README.md

 Consult `src/config.ts` for configuration, and `package.json` for environ variable setup.

+For further information, check the file in project root named "Zhow to run the game.txt" found at the very bottom of the folder (when sorted by name)

 ## Community

 This is a modified version of a diep.io private server project.